clqn/clqn.github.io/index.md

 ![a California Scrub Jay holding a red ribbon in its mouth, facing left](./img/scrub-jay.png){:style="max-width: 300px;"}

 welcome to the internet home of colleen lenin quine ([pronoun.is/she](https://pronoun.is/she)), a autistic communist trans dyke.
+Scrub jay art by [G Pike](https://artofgpike.com)

 {% for post in site.posts %}
 - [{{post.title}}]({{post.url}}) - {{post.date | date: "%Y-%m-%d"}}